 Help pay while still in high school

 Taking Advanced Placement (AP) classes may help cut the cost of college before a student even graduates from high school.
-Students who take AP classes during their senior year of high school can opt to take the end of year annual exam.
+Students who take AP classes during high school can opt to take the end-of-year annual exam.
 If they earn a certain score then they earn college credits and/or placement.
 If enough AP credits accumulate they can bypass a semester or more of college, which helps offset the amount needed to pay for school.

 Attend a two-year college